AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

 # flutter-clean-architecture-instagram

-instagram clone with clean architecture using flutter and firebase as ( frontend & backend )
+Instagram clone with clean architecture using flutter and firebase as ( frontend & backend )

 ## Note

-This repository is still under development and I will continue to add more features to it.
+This repository is still under development & I will continue to add more features to it.

 ## Features

-* Supported
+* Support
   * Arabic & English language
   * Dark & Light theme